Document Attestation - The Definitive Guide (2023)

 Attestation Guide

-1. A state that is party to the Hague Convention issued your document (check this list here)
+1. A state that is party to the Hague Convention issued your document (check this list of countries who signed the Apostille Convention.)

 2. You will use this document in a country that is also party to the Hague Convention